 “Conscience is an aptitude, faculty, intuition or judgment that assists in distinguishing right from wrong.
 Moral judgment may derive from values or norms (principles and rules).”

-You don’t have to like my politics, my opinions, or me
+You don’t have to like my politics or my opinions

 Even my race, gender, social status, mental health